 - Learn more about online programs (those delivered through the Internet).

-- Learn more about Mediasite and Blackboard (the virtual learning environment you'll use as a distance education or online student at ENMU).
+- Learn more about Mediasite and Canvas (the virtual learning environment you'll use as a distance education or online student at ENMU).

 - Learn more about our dual enrollment program (receive college credit while you are still in high school).